dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 * Choose **Custom Interaction Model** for the skill type.
 * Choose **English (U.S.)** for the language.
-* Provide a name at your choice, for example, POD.
+* Provide a name of your choice, for example, POD.
-* Provide an invocation name at your choice, for example, pizza on demand.
+* Provide an invocation name of your choice, for example, pizza on demand.

 ![Alexa Skill Info](https://cdn2.auth0.com/blog/alexa-auth/skill-info.png)